jgfranco17/olympus-network/README.md

 ## Starting Up

 In order to start up the Olympus Network machines, you can use the following command.
+Aside from enacting the standard `vagrant up`, this command first validates the Vagrantfile configuration before running.

 ```bash
 # Start the Vagrant machines